-System Operator
+System Operator, Technical Authority, and our network-wide functional teams - Human Resources (HR), Chief Financial Officer's Directorate (CFO), Communications and Property - also support our new regions.
 The System Operator provides a whole-system, long term view informed by detailed knowledge gained from planning and timetabling the network, and from the industry-wide interfaces it has with customers, funders, regions and routes.